SatcherInstitute/health-equity-tracker/README.md

 ### Python environment setup

+1. (One-time) Ensure you have the right version of Python installed (as found in pyproject.toml).
+You can install the correct version using Homebrew (on Mac) with `brew install python@3.9`
 1. (One-time) Create a virtual environment in your project directory, for example: `python3 -m venv .venv`
-2. (Every time you develop on Python code) Activate the venv (every time you want to update Python ): `source .venv/bin/activate`
+1. (Every time you develop on Python code) Activate the venv (every time you want to update Python ): `source .venv/bin/activate`
-3. (One-time) Install pip-tools and other packages as needed: `pip install pip-tools`
+1. (One-time) Install pip-tools and other packages as needed: `pip install pip-tools`

+Note: If you are using VSCode, ensure you install the recommend extensions, including Black which is used for linting/formatting.

 ### To confirm and stage changes to `/python`, `/airflow/dags`, or other backend code